 The Education Minnesota Student Program (EMSP), a student organization sponsored by the Education Department, provides professional development, learning activities, grants, and social programming for all education students.
-Faculty members serving as co-advisors for this student group for 2013-2014 were Dr. Debbie VanOverbeke, Dr. Sonya Vierstraete, and Dr. Wendy Claussen.
+Faculty members serving as co-advisors for this student group for 2014-2015 was Dr. Wendy Claussen Schoolmeester.

-- Dr. Francis Albitz worked with student mentee, Rachel Groff, and the Chair of the Action Research Committee for two graduate students.
+- Dr. Francis Albitz worked with student mentee, Rachel Groff, and the Chair of the Action Research Committee for graduate students.
 She assisted at nearly every Registration Day hosted by the Admission Office along with the Admitted Student Visit Day on Feb.
 14th, 2014.
 She also assisted with many of the Mustang Visit Days throughout the academic year. - Dr. Michelle Beach worked to promote the 2 + 2 Distance Learning program through a variety of formats.
-She volunteered to do student visits to the SMSU campus for two weeks in fall semester, but no students came during that time period. - Dr. Rhonda Bonnstetter advised 5 graduate candidates with their action research papers.
-She conducted 13 student visits as requested by the Admission Office, and many more for transfer students who contacted the Education Department directly.
-She assisted at nearly every Registration Day hosted by the Admission Office, and coordinated the Admitted Student Visit Day activities for the Education Department held on Feb.
-14th, 2014.
-She brought eight preservice mathematics education students to the Minnesota Council of Teachers of Mathematics spring conference in Duluth, MN in May 2014 through a grant. - Dr. Wendy Claussen conducted 7 student visits as requested by the Admission Office.
-She also served as the co-advisor for Education Minnesota Student Program. - Dr. Verna Cornish supervised the grant she had written for Early Childhood Special Education, providing new video cameras and assessment materials for SMSU teacher education candidates in this area.
-She conducted 22 student visits as requested by the Admission Office, and assisted with the evaluation of transcripts for many Special Education graduate students who contacted the Education Department directly.
-She also assisted with several Registration day and Mustang Visit Days throughout the academic year. - Dr. John Engstrom tries to visit the classroom of each of his graduate students once during their two-year program with SMSU.
+She conducted 2 prospective student visits and served as an advisor to 87 distance learners. - Dr. Rhonda Bonnstetter advised several graduate candidates with their action research papers.
+She conducted 12 prospective student visits as requested by the Admission Office, and many more for transfer students who contacted the School of Education directly.
+She assisted at 2 Registration Days hosted by the Admission Office.
+She brought 2 preservice mathematics education students to the Minnesota Council of Teachers of Mathematics spring conference in Duluth, MN. - Dr. Wendy Claussen conducted 9 prospective student visits as requested by the Office of Admission.
+She also served as the lead advisor for Education Minnesota Student Program (EMSP), an university supervisor for pre-student teachers, an undergrad advisor, mentor for student workers, assisted with Grad portfolios, edTPA review, and graduate line-up for commencement. - Dr. Kimberly Coy conducted 9 prospective student visits as requested by the Office of Admission. - Dr. John Engstrom aimed to visit the classroom of each of his graduate students once during their two-year program with SMSU.
 In the past two years he visited candidates in seven school districts in South Dakota and Iowa as part of this commitment to his students.
-He also supervised the graduate action research papers for 15 students in 2013-2014. - JoAnne Hinckley conducted 5 student visits as requested by the Admission Office, and assisted with the evaluation of transcripts for many Special Education graduate students who contacted the Education Department directly.
-She also assisted with several Registration days throughout the academic year.
-She acts as the graduate advisor to many students in Special Education, and also conducts the Graduate Portfolio Review required of each of these candidates on an individual basis as part of the licensure requirements. - Dr. Dennis Lamb was provided with multiple opportunities to interact and support the many students enrolled in UDRU's Masters and Doctoral programs.
-Specifically, he worked directly with one candidate's defense of her master's thesis; she wanted to write her
+He also supervised the graduate action research papers for 15 students in 2013-2014. - Ms. JoAnne Hinckley conducted 6 student visits as requested by the Admission Office, and assisted with the evaluation of transcripts for many Special Education graduate students who contacted the School of Education directly.
+She also assisted with 2 Registration days throughout the academic year.
+She acted as the graduate advisor to many students in Special Education, and also conducted the Graduate Portfolio Review required of each of these candidates on an individual basis as part of the licensure requirements.